-My research interests are broadly in experimental wireless networking and mobile computing, with a current focus on millimeter wave networking, high-bandwidth applications (AR, VR, 360o video streaming) over wireless networks, LTE/WiFi coexistence, energy-aware protocol design for smartphones, and wireless sensing.
+My research interests are broadly in experimental wireless networking and mobile computing, with a current focus on millimeter wave networking, high-bandwidth low-latency applications (AR, VR, 360o video streaming) over 5G networks, energy-aware protocol design for smartphones, and wireless sensing.
 I lead the NU Wireless Networking and Systems Lab (NU WiNS Lab).

 MuSher: Source code of our Musher MPTCP scheduler and a set of MPTCP instrumentation tools

 from our MobiCom 2019 paper.

 Networking Programming Assignments: a set of three networking programming assignments, along with an automated tester/grader,